Did you know that the majority of women don't know the early signs and symptoms of bacterial vaginosis until it's too late?

 Millions of good bacteria are found in the vagina, and there are some potentially harmful bacteria there as well.

 However, when the potentially harmful bacteria increase their numbers, that’s when the trouble starts.
 A discharge and fishy or wet sock odor are common when the bacterial flora is out of balance.

-What Happens When Someone Has Bacterial Vaginosis
+What Happens When You Have Bacterial Vaginosis

 Specifically, there’s an increase in the number of anaerobic bacteria in the reproductive tract along with a change in the pH of the usual cervical ‘juices’.

 It’s common that pregnant women with BV will deliver pre-term babies or babies that are low birth weight, which is less than 5-1/2 pounds.
 A low birth weight infant is susceptible to all types of illnesses.